jmg764/3D-Model-Facial-Recognition/README.md

 <img src="test6_labeled.png"  alt="drawing" width="225"/>

 HOG is known to be less accurate than CNN, but was used here because it is faster, and therefore more practical to use when working with a CPU as was the case for this project.
-HOG may have failed detecting the face on Subject 6 because of his facial hair; this may have obfuscated the gradient orientation patterns that typically indicate the presence of a face.
+Speed is a particular concern when processing a large number of images.
+HOG was therefore chosen for use on the 300 training images, and was prioritized for the test images for the sake of consistency.
+We speculate that HOG may have failed detecting the face on Subject 6 because of his facial hair; this may have obfuscated the gradient orientation patterns that would have indicated the presence of a face.

+Nevertheless, using synthetic images derived from 3D models, using HOG for facial detection seemed to have resulted in an accuracy of 83.33%.
+However, since using CNN on the test images resulted in an accuracy of 100%, it might be favorable to use that facial detection method in future projects despite the decrease in speed.